Title: Miss Mary Bennet Spinster

-Mrs. Hill entered the kitchen just then and said, "Mrs. Philips, why don't you come to the breakfast room and I'll bring you a nice pot of tea and some of cook's raspberry tarts?
+Mrs. Hill entered the kitchen just then, her practiced eye measuring the situation, and said, "Mrs. Philips, why don't you come to the breakfast room and I'll bring you a nice pot of tea and some of cook's raspberry tarts?
 She's just pulled them from the oven."

 Mrs. Philips stopped mid-tirade and her beady eyes caught sight of the tarts as they sat resting on a rack.
 "Raspberry tarts, you say?"

 "Aye, madam.
 Made from the last of the conserves your dear sister put up last summer.
 Come and rest yourself, missus.
 Miss Mary will attend you soon."
-Mrs. Hill ushered Aunt Philips out of the kitchen but as she left she gave a sharp nod to Susan who immediately got the tea service prepared.
+Mrs. Hill ushered Aunt Philips out of the kitchen but as she left she gave Mary a gentle glance as well as a sharp nod to Susan who immediately got the tea service prepared.

 Bowl still cradled in her arm and spoon hovering mid-air, Mary stared in dismay at the doorway her Aunt had passed through.
 Aunt had said she was embarrassing herself?
 That she was disloyal to her mother's memory?
 That her father would be ashamed?
 That Mr. Carew is discomfited by her?